Roothulhu/Pwnomicon/README.md

 ### 🔮 How to Summon Your Dark Arts:
 - **📜 Scroll Corrections**: Found a corrupted incantation?
 Open an [Issue](https://github.com/RafaHdzCh/Pwnomicon/issues) to purge the corruption.
 - **✍️ Forbidden Edits**: Wield your [Pull Request](https://github.com/RafaHdzCh/Pwnomicon/pulls) to inscribe new spells.
 - **🌌 Request Tomes**: Seeking knowledge not yet uncovered?
-Summon a discussion!
+Summon a [Discussion](https://github.com/RafaHdzCh/Pwnomicon/discussions)!

 ---